 Cyber Attacks Are Real

 Cyber attacks are a very real thing.
-I believe often times, specifically small businesses, are not prepared to fend off these forms of attacks.
+I believe often times, specifically small businesses, are unable to fend off these forms of attacks.
 There is also the misconception that cyber criminals are not targeting small businesses.
 If that was the case the City of Tulsa would not have fallen victim last month.
 Additionally, 26k students and educators would not be impacted due to the ransomware attack on Judson ISD.

 Ransomware – What Needs to be Done